Kathy Maister's Start Cooking

 Many turkeys come with a single use thermometer that pops up when the turkey is done.
 You can also use your own meat thermometer or you can buy a single use pop-up thermometer.
 (I prefer instant read thermometers) I explain more about thermometers here.

 If you are using a regular meat thermometer, insert it about 2.5 inches into the deepest part of the turkey, without touching the bone.
-The internal temperature should reach 170 degrees F in the breast or 180 degrees F in the thigh and 165 degrees F in the centre of the stuffing.
-The juices should run clear and the joints should be loose.

-Bread stuffing (with gravy) is one of my favorite parts of this meal.
-Instant stove-top stuffing is really quite tasty.
-This stuffing uses dried bread croutons and you can add chopped celery and onions if you like.
 Make the stuffing and bake it in the oven (or on the stove top).
-You do not have to stuff the turkey; the USFDA advises against this method for food-safety reasons.
+You do not have to stuff the turkey.
+In fact the USFDA advises against this method for food-safety reasons.
 The unstuffed turkey will take less time to cook.

 Once the turkey is out of the oven, loosely cover it with tin foil and let it rest at least 20 minutes to 30 minutes.
-When carving the turkey, make sure you have a sharp knife and be sure to carve it in the kitchen - not at the dinner table.
+When carving the turkey, make sure you have a sharp knife and be sure to carve it in the kitchen – not at the dinner table.
 Any spills or mishaps should happen behind closed doors.
 Garnish the turkey platter with lots of fresh parsley and maybe even some sliced oranges.
+(By the way, there are about 65,000 videos on Google showing you how to carve a turkey!)

 Turkey is a great source of protein but the l-tryptophan can make you sleepy.
 Or maybe it's just that you worked so hard preparing your first, utterly fantastic, turkey dinner!